 spironolactone and hydrochlorothiazide (Oral route)

 Spironolactone has been shown to be a tumorigen in chronic toxicity studies in rats.
-Spironolactone/hydrochlorothiazide should be used only in those conditions specified as indications for use.
+Spironolactone and hydrochlorothiazide combination should be used only in those conditions specified as indications for use.
 Unnecessary use of this drug should be avoided.
 Fixed-dose combination drugs are not indicated for initial therapy of edema or hypertension .

 Commonly used brand name(s)